PERFORMANCE – WORKSHOP – RESEARCH

 - Workshops are conceived for mixed communities: vulnerable layers of the society are brought together with majority communities to share experience and weave common narratives.
 Sideways storytelling is one of our new developments based on the above-mentioned concepts and discoveries of neuroscience on establishing temporary communities, using rituals and metaphors, also ekphrasis for storytelling.

 - Research is based on our performances and workshops: we use action research, a learning by doing method, to enhance experience and knowledge.
-We use action research, the grand theory as qualitative research for education and arts, also mixed research methodologies such as DataWise.
+We use action research, the grand theory as qualitative research for education and arts, also mixed research methodologies such as action research and DataWise.

 Othernessproject cooperates in various artistic and research environments internationally.
 Our partners reside in Denmark, Sweden, Germany, Greece, Cyprus, Slovenia, Hungary, Romania, the UK, Montenegro, and the spectrum is getting larger every year.